Do you need to target not only a local market but a niche market? You need hyperlocal marketing. Here are 15 strategies to gain more customers.

 Being able to target only users that have an interest in your business allows you to manage marketing budgets

 , helping ensure that little money is lost on an uninterested audience.

 Another advantage that Facebook offers is in creating a community group.
 Being the moderator of an online meeting place for like-minded people gives you great insight into the people that need and benefit from your products and services.

 It’s important to be transparent in your position as a business owner, and be careful not to push sales: the goal isn’t to pitch every member, but instead to give them a place to share their concerns, needs, and insights with like-minded people nearby.

 7. Mobilize Your Site

-More than 40% of internet use is now conducted through mobile devices.
+of internet use is now conducted through mobile devices.
 It’s absolutely essential that your company’s website is optimized for both smartphones and tablets.

 This is even more essential for businesses in the service industry: if you are operating an eatery, for example, you want to make sure that you’re easily found to anyone in the neighborhood looking for a place to eat while passing through.